 Symptoms are forms of self-knowledge.
 When you think, I’m agoraphobic, I’m a shy person, whatever it may be, these are forms of self-knowledge.
 What psychoanalysis, at its best, does is cure you of your self-knowledge.
 And of your wish to know yourself in that coherent, narrative way.
 You can only recover your appetite, and appetites, if you can allow yourself to be unknown to yourself.
 Because the point of knowing oneself is to contain one’s anxieties about appetite.
-Psychoanalyst and writer Adam Phillips interviewed by The Paris Review
+Psychoanalyst and writer Adam Phillips interviewed by The Paris Review.

+According to Adorno, in psychoanalysis only the exaggerations are true.
 If you wished to characterize the Democrats and the Republicans in terms of true exaggerations, you might say that the Republicans have become the Party of Psychosis while the Democrats have become the Party of Neurosis.
 The Republicans are psychotic because they have lost contact with reality, and orient their behavior not toward realities but toward fantasies.
 The Democrats are neurotic because they are aim-inhibited, as an old-fashioned shrink might say: their anxieties, hang-ups, and insecurities mean that they can’t attain satisfaction, since in a basic way they won’t even allow themselves to know what they want.